zackexley/zackexley.github.io/index.md

 ### YouTube Experiment

-Inspired by the Alt Right's total take over of YouTube -- which more people watch now than all of TV (read my [paper](https://shorensteincenter.org/anatomy-of-alt-right-youtuber/)) -- I made some videos that attempted to engage an audience there on economic issues in a new way.
+Inspired by the Alt Right's total take over of YouTube---which more people watch now than all of TV (read my [paper](https://shorensteincenter.org/anatomy-of-alt-right-youtuber/))---I made some videos that attempted to engage an audience there on economic issues in a new way.
 Check out the videos [here](https://www.youtube.com/channel/UCVrE6_b8mFBXkodk6gO54rg).

 ### Other stuff I think about
 I spend as much time as I can reading history and economics.
-I'm focused on how poor countries become rich -- and how declining economies (like America's) can turn things around.
+I'm focused on how poor countries become rich, and how countries with declining living standards like the U.S. can turn things around.
 The first book I recommend to everyone is Cambirdge Economist Ha-Joon Chang's [Bad Samaritans](https://www.amazon.com/dp/B003Z9L4NA/).

 ### Contact
 If you're a reporter or looking for me for some other reason, just email me@zackexley.com.
 Apologies in advance if I can't get back to you, but if we answered all our email, it's all we would all day, right?